 Are you ready to take your volunteer experience with Poplar Creek Prairie Stewards to the next level?
-Many of our long-term volunteers choose to grow into leadership roles and skill-based certifications that increase their impact on restoration work and help strengthen our community.
+Many of our volunteers choose to grow into leadership roles and skill-based certifications that increase their impact on our restoration work and get them more involved with our community.

-Whether you want to build leadership skills, deepen your ecological knowledge, or play a larger role in shaping restoration efforts, there are several meaningful ways to grow your impact with PCPS:
+Whether you want to build leadership skills, deepen your ecological knowledge, or play a larger role in shaping restoration efforts, there are several meaningful ways to get more involved with PCPS:

 Greeters